lucasloureiror/AegisPass/docs/usage.md

 ## Modes

-> Flags should come after the length of the password, support for flags before the length of the password is to be implemented.
+> Flags should come before the length of the password.

 1.**Rapid Fire:** Generate a quick password with random mode with default length of 15 characters.